+2. Heaviest in Competition: Lasha Talakhadze, 267 kilograms (588.6 pounds)

 Talakhadze claimed the all-time heaviest clean & jerk at the 2021 World Championships in Tashkent, Uzbekistan.
-Before that, Leonid Taranenko hit a 266-kilogram (586.4-pound) lift in 1988 in Canberra, Australia, and remains the heaviest verified competition clean & jerk of all time.
+Before that, Leonid Taranenko hit a 266-kilogram (586.4-pound) lift in 1988 in Canberra, Australia.
+It’s now the second heaviest verified competition clean & jerk of all time.
 Made at an unusual weightlifting event sponsored by Samboy potato chips, when Taranenko was promised serious prize money by then General Secretary of the Oceania Weightlifting Federation, he decided to go for the lift.
 He even went on to load 270 kilograms on the bar but ran out of time.